CUSTIS-public/CUSTIS.NetCore.EF.MigrationGenerationExtensions/README.md

 [![coverage report](https://git.custis.ru/pub/custis.netcore.ef.migrationgenerationextensions/badges/main/coverage.svg)](https://git.custis.ru/pub/custis.netcore.ef.migrationgenerationextensions/-/commits/main)

-Adds views, synonyms, stored procedures, etc. to the EF model.
+Adds views, synonyms, stored procedures, etc. (so-called SQL objects) to the EF model.
 Creates migrations, when those objects are changed.

-MigrationGenerationExtensions tracks changes of views, synonyms and other SQL-objects.
-SQL-objects can be stored as C#-code or as embedded resources.
+SQL objects are defined as raw SQL in C#-code or in embedded resources.
+They can be even generated at runtime.

-The package automatically generates migrations, when new objects are added, existing updated or deleted.
+All EF Core model-tracking features are supported:
+* When SQL-objects change, migrations are generated.
+* SQL-objects are applied on `DatabaseFacade.EnsureCreated`.
+* Correct script is generated on `dotnet ef migrations script`.

 # How to use

+* Configure runtime services
-* Call `AddDbContextServicesExtension` either in [`Startup.ConfigureServices.AddDbContext`](src/TestEntryPoint/Startup.cs) or in `DbContext.OnConfiguring`
+  * Call `AddDbContextServicesExtension` and `UseSqlObjects` either in [`Startup.ConfigureServices.AddDbContext`](src/TestEntryPoint/Startup.cs) or in [`DbContext.OnConfiguring`](src/TestDataAccessLayer/TestContext.cs)
+* Configure designtime services
   * Create an empty [`DbDesignTimeServices`](src/TestEntryPoint/DbDesignTimeServices.cs) in your entry point.
 The class should inherit from `CustomNpgsqlDesignTimeServices`
-* Call `AddDesignTimeServicesExtension` in your [`DesignTimeDbContextFactory`](src/TestDataAccessLayer/DesignTimeDbContextFactory.cs)
+  * Call `AddDesignTimeServicesExtension` and `UseSqlObjects` in your [`DesignTimeDbContextFactory`](src/TestDataAccessLayer/DesignTimeDbContextFactory.cs)
-    * There is an opinion, that if you call `AddDbContextServicesExtension` in `DbContext.OnConfiguring`, then `AddDesignTimeServicesExtension` in `DesignTimeDbContextFactory` is not necessary
+    * If you call `AddDbContextServicesExtension` and `UseSqlObjects` in `DbContext.OnConfiguring` while configuring runtime services, then this step is not necessary
 * Add SqlObjects to your context in [`DbContext.OnModelCreating`](src/TestDataAccessLayer/TestContext.cs)
-* Generate migrations as usual
+* Generate migrations / scripts as usual

 ## Ways to add SqlObjects to the model